-333 Microbiology
+333 Microbiology 3 hours SP Even

 This course will cover the biology and ecology of bacteria, viruses, yeasts, molds, and certain animal parasites.
 Lectures and laboratory exercises will cover microbiological techniques, morphology, anatomy, growth, reproduction, physiology, and genetics.
 Three lectures, one laboratory.